back to blog

 Is your old, dusty sprinkler system giving you a false sense of security?
 It may be in need of a cleaning.

-Cleaning your fire sprinkler system is not the time to find out what sets off sprinkler systems accidentally!
-When you are about to clean your sprinkler system, always practice caution, or call an expert who can inspect, maintenance or install your fire sprinkler correctly.
-You may also follow these following fire sprinkler cleaning tips:
+Cleaning your fire sprinkler system isn’t the time to find out what sets off sprinkler systems accidentally.
+When you’re about to clean your sprinkler system, always practice caution or call an expert who can inspect, maintain, or install your fire sprinkler correctly.

 1. Gingerly vacuum around the sprinkler head with the vacuum hose attachment.
 Be careful not to touch the sprinkler head with your hands or the vacuum tool.

-2. Dampen a small rag focus on clearing away any residual dust or cobwebs that accumulate around the fire sprinkler head.
+2. Dampen a small rag and focus on clearing away any residual dust or cobwebs that accumulate around the fire sprinkler head.

 3. Using a canned air sprayer (much like the one you may clean your keyboard with), hold the can upright and spray the entire surface of the sprinkler head.

-Although these steps may seem simple, it is always best to be cautious and over-prepared when it comes to fire safety.
-If you are uncomfortable with heights or with handling a sensitive fire sprinkler system, please contact local fire safety professionals to survey your fire sprinkler systems.
+If you’re uncomfortable with heights or with handling a sensitive fire sprinkler system, contact local fire safety professionals to survey your fire sprinkler systems.

 Proudly serving